arcaldwell49/Superpower/README.md

     ## anova_voice:emotion 65.915  0.07844837

-The result for the power simulation is printed, and has two sections (which can be surpressed by setting verbose = FALSE).
+The result for the power simulation is printed, and has two sections (which can be suppressed by setting verbose = FALSE).
 The first table provides power (from 0 to 100%) and effect sizes (partial eta-squared) for the ANOVA result.
 We see the results for the main effects of factor voice, emotion, and the voice\*emotion interaction.